 - Experience from real-time systems with multiple inputs and outputs

-- Experience of building conversational interfaces, for example chat-bots
+- Experience of creating conversational interfaces, for example chat-bots

 - Experience with NLU (Natural language understanding) tools and processes

-Suggested process for skill building on the Furhat platform
+Suggested process for skill creation on the Furhat platform

-This phase is similar to building applications in other domains, but important non-the-less, and resolves around asking questions like:
+This phase is similar to creating applications in other domains, but important non-the-less, and resolves around asking questions like:

 - Who are your users?
 Some interesting aspects may be; nationality, language proficiency, age, gender split, technical sophistication, experience using voice interfaces, concern of privacy.